AmulyaKaushik/Cloud-Based-Distributed-Forensic-Evidence-Storage-System/README.md

 ### Overview

 The blockchain is an **off-chain, tamper-evident evidence ledger** that provides cryptographic proof of evidence-hash anchors.

 Key characteristics:

 - **Off-chain:** Persisted locally (not on a public blockchain)
-- **Ed25519-signed:** Each block is signed with a private key; signatures can be verified with the public key
+- **Ed25519-signed:** Each block is signed with a private key; each block embeds the signer's public key (`signer_pub`) and a signature for per-block verification
 - **Append-only:** New evidence hash anchors create new blocks; old blocks cannot be modified without breaking subsequent signatures
-- **Immutable proof:** Auditors can verify the chain JSON and public key independently
+- **Immutable proof:** Auditors can verify the chain JSON and per-block `signer_pub` values independently

 ### How It Works

 1. **Every evidence anchor event** (`CHAIN_STORE`) is:
    - Written to the PostgreSQL `audit_logs` table
    - Appended as a transaction to a new blockchain block
-   - Signed with the app's Ed25519 private key
+    - Signed with the app's Ed25519 private key; each block includes the signing public key in the `signer_pub` field
     - Persisted to `blockchain/chain.json`

 2. **Each anchor block contains:**
    - Index (position in chain)